Scroll to top

 Lower-Risk Areas

-• Seefeld and Riesbach: Lakeside premium residential areas, very low crime, high security environment
+• Seefeld and Riesbach: Lakeside premium residential areas with very low crime and established high-quality security infrastructure.

-• Zurichberg: Elevated residential area with villas, established HNWI security infrastructure
+• Zurichberg: Elevated residential area with large villa properties and established HNWI security management.

-• Paradeplatz banking district: Financial heart of the city, active security presence
+• Paradeplatz and Bahnhofstrasse: Financial and luxury retail heart of the city with active security presence.

 Elevated-Risk Areas

-• Langstrasse (4th and 5th districts): More vibrant but elevated petty crime at night, demonstration gathering point
+• Langstrasse (4th and 5th districts): More active nightlife, elevated petty crime after dark, and regular demonstration gathering point.

 Quick Reference